hehehenri/blog/lambda-calculus.md

     - Show both the u-comb and the y-comb and explain what they do and how they work

 <!-- talk about by who, when and why it were created. -->
-I would like to start quoting Thomas Garitty on ("Functions describe the world")[https://www.youtube.com/watch?v=PAZTIAfaNr8].
-This couldn't be more true when we talk about lambda calculus.
+Lambda calculus was developed in the 1930s by the mathematician Alonzo Church, none other than the teacher of Alan Turing, atheist and homosexual, father of the computer science.
+It was introduced as a way to explore the foundations of mathematics and computation.

+I would like to quote Thomas Garitty on ["Functions describe the world"](https://www.youtube.com/watch?v=PAZTIAfaNr8).
+This couldn't be truer when we talk about lambda calculus.
 Keeping it short, lambda calculus is a model of computation where the only thing you can do is define functions with one argument that returns something else.
-Even being that simple, lambda calculus is turing complete, which basically means that if you give it enough time and resources, it can solve any computational problem.
+Even though it's simple, lambda calculus is Turing complete, which basically means that if you give it enough time and resources, it can solve any computational problem.

-But how would you write a real program with only functions?
+How would we write a real program with only functions?
 What about branching and recursion?
-Well, you actually can do this things with just pure lambda calculus.
+Well, you actually can do those things with just pure lambda calculus.

-First, how do we handle more than one value at the time?
+But first, how do we handle more than one value at a time?

 ```javascript
 // Only one function with multiple arguments